-1) At the beginning of each rotation, the student and faculty mentor meet to discuss expectations for the rotation.
+- 1) At the beginning of each rotation, the student and faculty mentor meet to discuss expectations for the rotation.
 Expectations should be made as explicit as possible, including a description of what would be deemed passing work.
 Students should also get a clear understanding of the hours of effort expected from the faculty mentor before starting the rotation.
 This can vary substantially from lab to lab.
 Faculty members are reminded that students are typically teaching, taking courses, and taking quarterly exams at the same time they are rotating; thus, they cannot devote their entire effort to lab work.
 However, students should plan to immerse themselves in their rotation projects.
 While it is possible that a publication may result from a rotation, this should not be an expectation, nor should a positive scientific result from a project be required for a passing grade in a rotation.
 Students are expected to devote considerable time and attention to the rotation.
-Success is based on comprehension of the student's research project for that term, effort, and engagement with the lab.

-- 2) During the rotation, the faculty mentor and student should meet on a regular basis.
+Success is based on comprehension of the student's research project for that term, effort, and engagement with the lab. - 2) During the rotation, the faculty mentor and student should meet on a regular basis.
 During these meetings, the faculty member provides feedback about the student's performance and whether the rotation is meeting the agreed-upon expectations. - 3) A rotation lasts only a single term.
 Thus, at the end of the term, a rotation is over even if the project has not been completed.
 The student is under no obligation to complete the project at a later time.
-Similarly, unless the student has made specific arrangements with the faculty mentor, the student should not expect the project to be "saved" in case he or she decides later to join that lab. - 4) Students interested in joining a rotation lab should have a conversation with the faculty mentor at the end of the rotation to find out if this is an option. - 5) At the end of the term, the faculty mentor must provide a written evaluation of the student's performance to the GAC member for the Institute that admitted the student.
+Similarly, unless the student has made specific arrangements with the faculty mentor, the student should not expect the project to be "saved" in case he or she decides later to join that lab. - 4) At the end of their rotation, students interested in doing thesis work in their recent mentors' lab are encouraged to discuss this possibility with them.

+5) At the end of the term, the faculty mentor must provide a written evaluation of the student's performance to the GAC member for the Institute that admitted the student.
 If a student has not met the expectations for satisfactory progress, this should be reflected in the report.
 However, because they should have received previous feedback that their performance was inadequate, an unsatisfactory evaluation should not come as a surprise to the student.
 A summary of the rotation report will be included in the Quarterly Progress Report prepared by the student's GAC rep.